 The investment industry will often downplay unfavorable risk-adjusted results, saying that “investors cannot eat risk-adjusted returns.”
 However, the combined impact of additional fees and under-performance should not be ignored by an investor.
 Each additional 1 percent in fees results in approximately a 17 percent loss in end return for an investor over a twenty-year period.
 Historical under=performance can be considered an additional cost in evaluating a fund’s cost-efficiency since investor’s invest to make positive returns and enjoy the benefits of compounding of returns.

 Interestingly enough, funds that may criticize risk-adjusted performance numbers have no problem touting favorable “star” ratings from Morningstar, which bases its “star” rating on, you guessed it, a fund’s risk-adjusted returns.
+Risk-adjusted return data for a fund can be found on the “Taxes” tab, which factors load-adjusted returns into their calculation

 In my legal and consulting practices, we add two additional screens.
 The first screen is designed to eliminate “closet index” funds.
 Closet index funds are actively managed mutual funds that essentially track a market index or comparable index fund, but charge fees significantly higher, often 300-400 percent or higher, than a comparable index fund.
 Conseqently, closet index funds are never cost-efficient.